ArcaneNibble/ArcaneNibble.github.io/content/apple-m1-bt.md

 The reverse engineering process proceeds until the tracer can [dump HCI commands](https://github.com/ArcaneNibble/m1n1/commit/709be6644289b33596271cdd7f2c9af52e076b9e) as well as [their corresponding responses](https://github.com/ArcaneNibble/m1n1/commit/40abf193e90079b0d04b9d9cb22cff87b718dab9).
 This finally results in [this Tweet](https://twitter.com/ArcaneNibble/status/1513129726516232192) showing command 0x1002 `Read_Local_Supported_Commands` in the TR and the corresponding reply in the CR.
 From the dumps, we can confirm that this Bluetooth adapter _does_ indeed still use standard HCI commands, just wrapped in this Apple-specific transport.

-At this point, we can also make reasonable guesses as to what various abbreviations in the driver codebase mean:
+After tracing data flowing through in both directions, we can finally make reasonable guesses as to what various abbreviations in the driver codebase mean:

 * HIA - head index A?
 * TIA - tail index A?